celina-lopez/clank/README.md

 ## TODO - LOVE_LETTER

-- [ ] show all cards that have been played by players
 - [ ] reveal cards actions
 - [ ] when everyone is out of the round
 - [ ] begin next round logic
 - [ ] still has to choose princesses on cards even if baron shows up dont automate it
-- [ ] descriptions on cards

 ## TODO - AEONS END